 Our words are not sufficient for persuading others about the truth of Christ.
 People have to be able to look into our hearts and lives, to assess how we handle trouble, how we deal with disappointment and interruptions, how we conduct our relationships, how we feel and act, so they can see whether Christ is real and how the gospel affects a day-to-day human life.

 Third, gospel ministry looks for opportunities in hardship.
 Problems become possibilities.
 "It was because of an illness," he reminds the Galatians, "that I first preached the gospel to you" (v.
 13).
-That most likely means he was in Galatia either because of a detour from his planned itinerary or because of a delay in his planned schedule.
+That most likely means he was in Galatia either because of a detourom his planned itinerary or because of a delay in his planned schedule.
 Either way, he wasn't planning on preaching the gospel to them.
 But the illness caused it to happen.

 The Galatians had received Paul very warmly (v.
 14); but now (v.
 15) they're treating him as though he were an adversary.
 Why?
 Not because Paul has changed his message or ministry, but because their response to that message and ministry has changed.
 They're now under the influence of men who have a very different message, because they have very different goals.

 The false teachers' goal is "that you may be zealous for them" (v.
 17).
 The NIV misses some of the nuances of Paul's sentence.
 The phrase "zealous to win you over" renders a word that means literally "to build up" or even "puff up."
 It translates better as, "They are flattering and making much of you, so that you will flatter and make much of them."